dlang-tour/core/public/content/en/basics.md

 A function can be marked `final` in a base class to disallow overriding it.
 A function can be declared as `abstract` to force base classes to override it.
-A whole class can be declared as `abstract` as well to make sure that it can't be instantiated.
+A whole class can be declared as `abstract` to make sure that it isn't instantiated.

 Classes in D are generally instantiated on the heap using `new`: